rcl-learn/docs/subscription/stripe.md

 ---
 title: Stripe Subscription
-description: Learn how to create and manage your RCL Learn subscription with Stripe
+description: Learn how to create and manage a RCL Learn subscription with Stripe
+parent: Subscription
 has_children: false
-parent: Subscription
 nav_order: 1
 ---

 # Stripe Subscription
 **V1.0**

-In this section, you will learn how to create and manage your RCL Learn subscription with [Stripe](https://stripe.com/).
+In this section, you will learn how to create and manage a **RCL Learn** subscription with [Stripe](https://stripe.com/).
+This section is applicable to training organizations delivering video events and issuing verifiable credentials.

 ## Subscribe

-You will subscribe to RCL Learn with [Stripe](https://stripe.com/).
+You will subscribe to the application with [Stripe](https://stripe.com/).

 {: .information }
 Your credit card payment is solely handled by [Stripe](https://stripe.com/).
-RCL will not request, store or copy your credit card number at anytime.
+RCL Global LLC will not request, store or copy your credit card number at anytime.

-- In the RCL Learn ``home`` or ``pricing`` page, click the ``Free Trial`` button.
-In the ``Subscription`` page, click on the ``Checkout`` button.
+- In the application, click the ``Free Trial`` button on the front page.

+- In the ``Subscription`` page, click on the ``Checkout`` button.
 You will be redirected to the Stripe subscription page.

 - In the Stripe page, click on the ``Start trial`` button.